TheNavigateur/proposal-pipeline-operator-for-function-composition/README.md

 const doubleThenSquareThenHalf = double +> square +> half
 ```

-If an `AsyncFunction` is used as an operand, the expression would evaluate to an `AsyncFunction`:
+If an async function is used as an operand, the expression would evaluate to an async function:

 ```javascript
 const doubleThenSquareThenHalfAsync = double +> squareAsync +> half
 ```

-If a `GeneratorFunction` is used as an operand, the expression would evaluate to a `GeneratorFunction` that pipes each yielded value to subsequent functions:
+If a generator function is used as an operand, the expression would evaluate to a generator function that pipes each yielded value to subsequent functions:

 ```javascript
 const randomBetween1And100Generator = randomBetween0And1Generator +> multiplyBy100
 ```

-The expression evaluates to an `AsyncGeneratorFunction` if either or both the generator function and/or any of the other functions are async:
+The expression would evaluate to an async generator function if either or both the generator function and/or any of the other functions are async:

 ```javascript
 const nextRouteAsyncGenerator = newLocationGenerator +> calculateRouteAsync //sync generator, async function